Istanbul Technical University: ITU Model United Nations (ITUMUN)

 Model United Nations Society of ITU is one of the most active student clubs in the University.
 Participating in MUN conferences regularly, both domestic and international, MUN society offers an opportunity for personal development.

 Model United Nations is a conference where students participate as United Nations delegates.
 Participants research and formulate political positions based on the actual policies of the countries they represent.

 Housing

 ITU dormitories have a capacity of 3,000 students.
-They include Lakeside Housings, IMKB Dormitory, Verda Urundul, Ayazaga Dormitory and Gumussuyu dormitory.
-Additional dormitories are planned.
+They include Lakeside Housings, IMKB Dormitory, Verda Urundul, Ayazağa Dormitory and Gumussuyu dormitory.

 Radio ITU

 Radio ITU (or Technical University Radio) is the first university radio station in Turkey.
-Radio ITU is located in the School of Electrical and Electronic Engineering building on Maslak campus.
+Radio ITU is located in the School of Electrical and Electronics Engineering building on Maslak campus.

 Entertainment

 ITU Stadium is one of the most popular locations in Istanbul for concerts and such those performances.

 For instance, Metallica (in 2014), Justin Timberlake (in 2014), and Roger Waters (in 2013) gave concerts at the ITU stadium.
-Lady Gaga also performed at the stadium on September 16, 2014 to a sold-out crowd of 19,157 people as part of her artRAVE: The ARTPOP Ball.
+Lady Gaga also performed at the stadium on September 16, 2014 to a sold-out crowd of 25,157 people as part of her artRAVE: The ARTPOP Ball.